Sharing research data

 Research data repositories are the best option for storing and publishing research data at the end of a project.
 Some funders may recommend a repository or provide their own data centres, but generally you will select the most appropriate repository for your data.

-However, sharing sites such as ResearchGate and Academia.edu are not considered suitable alternatives for long-term storage and publishing of research data.
+Sharing sites such as ResearchGate and Academia.edu are not considered suitable alternatives for long-term storage and publishing of research data.

 Most repositories will give your data a DOI (Digital Object Identifier), a persistent serial number that can be assigned to a digital object such as a research paper or dataset.

 Objects with a DOI are guaranteed to be accessible online for the foreseeable future, and can be found using the DOI even if they move to a different website (eg if a journal changes publisher).
+DOIs can save time when adding outputs to databases, and there are also online tools that use DOIs to format citations and track media attention.

 A DOI is automatically allocated to items published in ORDA.
 If the most suitable location for your data does not assign DOIs, you could create a record in ORDA and ‘link’ it to the data.
 You can then use the DOI provided by ORDA as a permanent identifier for your data.